laptrinhbockchain/pancake-swap-v1-bsc-testnet/README.md

 This repo contains all source code of Pancake Swap V1.
 It has modified to run on Binance Smart Chain (BSC) Testnet.
 <br />My original purpose is to use it to test my DApps that connect to Pancake Swap.
 Using the BSC Testnet environment has helped me a lot in reducing the cost and time of DApps development.
 I see thay it very useful for developers so I shared this version.

-<p>If you want to use Pancake Swap v1 on BSC Testnet, please to the link: https://pancake.kiemtienonline360.com.
-Currently, this link is removed, so you can get direct build version from link https://github.com/laptrinhbockchain/pancake-swap-v1-bsc-testnet/tree/main/build and deploy on your host.
-<p><b>Demo Link: <a href="https://heraswap.000webhostapp.com">https://heraswap.000webhostapp.com</a>.
+<p>Due to some security issues, the links that support the display of UI of <b>PancakeSwap V1 on BSC Testnet</b> have been removed.
+But you can run it on your personal machine according to the instructions <a href="https://github.com/laptrinhbockchain/pancake-swap-v1-bsc-testnet-ui" target="_blank">UI for PancakeSwap V1 on BSC Testnet</a></p>

-<p>If you want to implement your own Pancake Swap, please see detailed instructions below.
+<p>If you want to deploy your own Pancake Swap, please see detailed instructions below.

-# Step by step to deploy Pancake Swap V1
+## Step by step to deploy Pancake Swap V1
 <ul>
   <li><b>Step 1</b>: Deploy Pancake Factory Contract</li>
   <li><b>Step 2</b>: Deploy Pancake Router Contract</li>